NUISANCEMC/HEPData/README.md

 All parts of the reference are optional.
 In the absence of a reference `id`, the reference is considered an *intra*-record reference, referring to a resource contained within the same HEPData record.
 In the absence of a `type`, the reference is considered an *inter*-record reference, referring to a resource contained within another HEPData record.
 In the absence of a `resource` component, the reference is considered a generic link to another record and not a pointer to a specific resource of that record.

-The `type` of a reference is freeform, but outside of the special (and default) `hepdata` type a generic referred resource will not be automatically retrievable.
-As HEPData uses `INSPIREHEP` id's as a foriegn key for its records, the `inspirehep` type can be used to link to the HEPData record corresponding to a specific INSPIREHEP record.
+The `type` of a reference is freeform, but apart from the special (and default) `hepdata` type a generic referred resource will not be automatically retrievable.
+As HEPData uses INSPIREHEP ids as a foriegn key for its records, the `inspirehep` type can be used to link to the HEPData record corresponding to a specific INSPIREHEP record.
 Other useful types might include: `arxiv`, `zenodo`, `doi`, among others.
 To refer to a specific resource, such as a flux prediction or covariance matrix, the `resource` component should be used.
 The `qualifier` sub-component is resource specific and is included to enable referring to sub-resources.

 Some specific examples with explanations are given below: